ziadhassan7/task_for_yay_portal/README.md

 # Edge Cases

 1. User didn't enter one of the required fields.
-2. Internet connection problems.
-(For Location)
-3. Location permission not granted.
+2. Location permission not granted.